 Dr. Verdolini Abbott is a vocalist trained in both classical and musical theatre genres.
 In 1973, she transferred from the U.S. to Bologna, Italy, where she performed regularly as a vocalist in Renaissance and pop-rock genres.
 In 1978, she completed a master’s degree (equivalent) from the University of Ferrara with emphasis in Music History.
 Shortly thereafter, in 1979, she sustained a vocal fold injury (nodules) and moved back to the States to pursue a master’s degree in Speech-Language Pathology, in hopes of solving her own vocal problems – as, at the time, few professionals were trained to help singers with vocal fold injury.
+She was ultimately successful and continued her performance activities primarily in chamber music and oratorios.
 She earned her M.S. in Speech and Hearing Sciences from Indiana University in 1983.
 She then worked clinically at Washington University’s Barnes and Jewish Hospitals from 1983-1990.
 In the interim, she pursued doctoral studies in Experimental Psychology, with emphasis in Cognitive Science and Perceptual-Motor Learning, at Washington University in St. Louis.
 Her dissertation advisor was Dr. David Balota (https://psychweb.wustl/edu/people/david-balota).
 She received her PhD in 1991.

 In 1990, prior to the completion of her doctoral degree, she was recruited to the faculty of the University of Iowa (Speech and Hearing and Music), and subsequently (1995), to Harvard Medical School (Otolaryngology).
 At Harvard, she served as Director of the Voice Center (Beth Israel Deaconess Medical Center) and Speech Pathology (Brigham and Women’s Hospital).
 She was also an NIH funded researcher (Massachusetts Eye and Ear Infirmary) (1995-2000).
 She initiated her work at the University of Pittsburgh in January, 2001.